jmacnett/florida-man-ttrpg/README.md

 - some paper for your character sheet
 - at least one d6 per player
 - at least one d20 per player
+- (optional) a d4 for rolling stats

 ## Setup

 Roll 3d6 to determine who you character is; or, if you want to be some other combination, do it up.

 ##### Personality
-- Bible Thumper
+1. Bible Thumper
-- Drug Dealer
+2. Drug Dealer
-- Redneck
+3. Redneck
-- Rich Asshole
+4. Rich Asshole
-- Retiree
+5. Retiree
-- Sexual Deviant
+6. Sexual Deviant

 ##### Drug of Choice
-- Alcohol
+1. Alcohol
-- Weed
+2. Weed
-- Meth
+3. Meth
-- Cocaine/Crack
+4. Cocaine/Crack
-- Overeating
+5. Overeating
-- Jesus
+6. Jesus

 ##### Weapon of choice/proficiency
-- Automobile
+1. Automobile/motorized vehicle
-- Food
+2. Food
-- Bible
+3. Bible
-- Improvised (something from the environment less than 50 lbs and not fastened down)
+4. Improvised (something from the environment less than 50 lbs and not fastened down)
-- Exotic Pets
+5. Exotic Pets
-- Talking Shit
+6. Talking Shit

 Name your character, if you like.
-Descriptions are good, detailed descriptions are better, but are not strictly required.  **NOTE:** if you roll a random character AND can find a Florida Man/Woman news article online that matches up with the character you rolled, you are granted one extra point to a single attribute of your choice.
+Descriptions are good, detailed descriptions are better, but are not strictly required.

+**NOTE:** if you roll a random character AND can find a Florida Man/Woman news article online that matches up with the character you rolled, you are granted one extra point to a single attribute of your choice.

 ## Stats